xiix0/scam/README.md

-Don't read everything you believe.
+Are you sure the back door is locked?